 factors should play a role in your planning.

-By now I’m sure you have read all of my other session posts and are totally up-to-date with what’s going on with Office 365.
+By now, I’m sure you have read all of my other session posts and are totally up-to-date with what’s going on with Office 365.
 Any guesses as to what about Office 365 makes customization hard?
 Anyone?
 Bueller…?
 Bueller…?
 Automatic updates!
 I’m sure that’s what everyone reading this was thinking.
-Those pesky random updates, that you have no control over whatsoever, seem to love breaking heavily branded sites.
+Those pesky random updates you have no control over seem to love breaking heavily branded sites.

 Penny detailed what to do to get the most out of your customizations.
 If you make your site too wide, Penny might just come to yell at you.
 People are perfectly willing to scroll down, but NO ONE scrolls right.
 When building a Web Part page, choose a layout with stacked zones versus horizontal ones.
 Also, with Web Part pages, Penny suggests choosing a more complicated layout than you need.
 Unused Web Part zones will collapse away, but once you set a layout for the page, you’re stuck, so it’s better to have options available.
 Another debate you will likely have is whether to use responsive or adaptive web design.
 The difference is that responsive web design enables sites to react to screen size change, whereas adaptive design focuses on sending the right-sized site to the requesting device.
 If you look at a responsive design site on your computer and change the window size, it will change along with the window.
 With adaptive design, the site will look correct in full screen but will give you scroll bars if you change the window size.

 Penny’s final advice was to learn about what you are doing.
 You don’t have to go out and become an HTML5 expert, but if you are going to use it, make sure that you at least know the basics.